 - Back to Project Map

 The Morris Ridge Solar Energy Center (Project) is a proposed up to 177 MWac solar photovoltaic facility which may include up to 83 MW of energy storage, located in the Town of Mount Morris, Livingston County, New York.
 The Facility will safely generate enough clean, renewable electricity to power 38,000 New York households.
 The Facility will interconnect to the New York power grid via a new Point of Interconnection (POI) in the Town of Mount Morris, tapping into the 230 kilovolt (“kV”) transmission line which connects the existing South Perry and Meyers substations in the Towns of Castile and North Dansville, respectively.
 The Facility will be sited on approximately 1,000 acres of leased private and mostly cleared land.
 The Project will consist of hundreds of thousands of solar panels.

-The Project will help bolster the local economy by providing reliable revenues to Project landowners and the host community, including the Town of Mount Morris, Livingston County, and local school districts.
+The Project will help bolster the local economy by providing reliable revenues to Project landowners and the host communities, including the Town of Mount Morris, Livingston County, and local school districts.
 As currently proposed, the Project would contribute the following economic benefits to the region:

 - More than $10 million in direct payments to the Town of Mount Morris, Livingston County and local school districts in the first 20 years of operation.